or-carmeli/or-carmeli/README.md

 I spend a lot of time looking at how systems behave when they fail.

-I’m interested in understanding what actually went wrong,
+I try to understand what actually went wrong,
 and how to debug it in a clear and structured way.

-In practice, that means focusing less on theory,
+In practice, that usually means focusing less on theory,
-and more on how things behave in production.
+and more on what really happens in production.